MathuxNY-73/hackerrank-problems/README.md

 ### Journey to the moon
 The solution I tried for solving this problem will be found in the journey to the directory.
 The goal is to find the number of possible pair of astronauts from two different countries.
+This challenge was part of the Criteo Algorithm Competition of March 2018.
 [Problem link](https://www.hackerrank.com/challenges/journey-to-the-moon).
 As of April 15<sup>th</sup>, 2017:
 - [X] Find a first working solution on the sample input
 - [X] Submit solution.
 Got a timeout on bigger testcases.
-- [ ] Optimize solution and get correct answer.
+- [X] Optimize solution and get correct answer.
 Challenge solved.

 ### Max-Min
 The solution I tried in order to solve this problem is contained in the minMax directory.